 – Kelly

-Slow Cooker Lentil Soup – Simply Perfect!
+This Slow Cooker Lentil Soup is Simply Perfect!

 Lentil soup is just one of those staple recipes you need in your back pocket, as it’s not only easy to throw together, made with simple pantry ingredients, and budget friendly; but also delicious, filling, and completely nourishing.
 Plus, it’s a vegetarian slow cooker meal that will please both meat eaters and plant lovers alike!

-I’m personally a big fan of vegetarian slow cooker recipes that feed a crowd, like this Slow Cooker Lentil Chili, Golden Glow Red Lentil Soup, and reader-favorite Vegetarian Chili.
-In this case, though, I’m singing the praises of a big bowl of green lentil soup, and if you’ve never made homemade lentil soup, now is the time to try it!
+I’m personally a big fan of vegetarian slow cooker recipes that feed a crowd, like my top-rated, reader-favorite vegetarian chili, but in this case I’m singing the praises of a big bowl of green lentil soup.
+Truly, if you’ve never made homemade lentil soup, now is the time to try it!
 Trust me, it’s easier than you think, especially since you don’t need to cook or soak the lentils ahead of time.

 In fact, since this is a simple dump and go slow cooker recipe, you just add the lentils straight to the crockpot along with the other ingredients, hit start, and you’re well on your way to a delicious, hearty meal!
+This crockpot lentil soup is especially easy as most of the cooking time is hands-off due to the magic of the slow cooker, making it perfect for busy weeknights or slow weekends at home.

 top down view of ingredients for crockpot lentil soup in a black slow cooker pot